-2.4.4 Recommendations from the 2020-2021 Annual Report
+2.4.4 Recommendations from the 2021-2022 Annual Report

-It was recommended in the 2020-2021 monitoring period:
+It was recommended in the 2021-2022 monitoring period:

-- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd site in Hawera in the 2021-2022 year continue at the same level as in 2020-2021, with the exception of fish passage monitoring. - 2.
-THAT additional inspections and monitoring of juvenile fish are undertaken in 2021-2022 in order to assess whether the weir and intake structure of Silver Fern Farms Ltd is presenting a barrier to fish passage.
+1. THAT monitoring undertaken for the Silver Fern Farms Ltd site in Hawera in the 2022-2023 year continue at the same level as in 2021-2022, with the exception of fish passage monitoring.

+- 2. THAT additional inspections and monitoring of juvenile fish are undertaken in 2022-2023 in order to assess whether the weir and intake structure of Silver Fern Farms Ltd is presenting a barrier to fish passage. - 3.
+THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.